AnMoreau/PyMoosh/README.md

 # PyMoosh

-A Python-based Multilayer Optics Optimization and Simulation Hub
+A Python-based Multilayer Optics Optimization and Simulation Hub !

 ## A versatile tool for teaching and research in optics

 PyMoosh is a versatile numerical tool written in Python that simulates light interaction with multilayered structures.

-Much like a Swiss Army knife, PyMoosh offers a comprehensive set of functionalities while maintaining code that is easy to understand and modify.
-Its user-friendly design makes it accessible to first-year students who can quickly compute basic properties like reflection coefficients, while advanced users benefit from sophisticated features including complex material models and optimization tools.
+Much like a Swiss Army knife, PyMoosh offers a comprehensive set of functionalities while its code remains easy to understand and modify.
+Its user-friendly design makes it accessible to first-year students who can quickly compute basic properties like reflection coefficients, while advanced users (researchers) benefit from sophisticated features including complex material models and optimization tools.

 PyMoosh is particularly valuable for research in fields such as plasmonics, photovoltaics, and ellipsometry.
 The library comes with extensive Jupyter Notebooks that demonstrate all its capabilities and facilitate learning.